As I kick off my campaign for City Council, I want to make you a promise:

 I will not go negative on other candidates.

-I will stay focused on sharing my vision and ideas for our city.
+Instead, I will stay focused on sharing my vision and ideas for our city.
 I will talk about what I believe in and what I stand for.
-I’ll tell you about my experience and how it shapes my leadership style and approach to governance.
+I’ll tell you about my experience and how it shapes how I work with others and my approach to governance.

 I want to see a democracy in which candidates tell voters about themselves, and then voters decide which candidate they prefer.
 I’m tired of seeing elections devolve into feuds.
 I want better for Cleveland Heights.

 Perhaps this exposes the idealist part of me, but I embrace my ideals.
 After all, if we have nothing that we’re reaching for, that’s when we sink, stagnate, and lose our way.